Approach to the Patient With a Sleep or Wakefulness Disorder

 There are 2 states of sleep, each marked by characteristic physiologic changes:

 Nonrapid eye movement (NREM): NREM sleep constitutes about 75 to 80% of total sleep time in adults.
-It consists of 3 stages (N1 to N3) in increasing depth of sleep.
+Heart rate and body temperature tend to decrease.
+NREM sleep consists of 3 stages (N1 to N3) in increasing depth of sleep.
 Slow, rolling eye movements, which characterize quiet wakefulness and early stage N1 sleep, disappear in deeper sleep stages.
 Muscle activity also decreases.
+Stage 2 sleep is characterized by K complexes and sleep spindles on the EEG (see figure Nonrapid eye movement [NREM] EEG).
 Stage N3 is referred to as deep sleep because arousal threshold is high; people may perceive this stage as high-quality sleep.

-Individual sleep requirements vary widely, ranging from 6 to 10 h/24 h.
+Individual sleep requirements vary widely, ranging from 6 to 10 hours/24 hours.
 Infants sleep a large part of the day; with aging, total sleep time and deep sleep tend to decrease, and sleep becomes more interrupted.
-In the elderly, stage N3 may disappear.
+In older people, stage N3 may disappear.
 These changes may account for increasing EDS and fatigue with aging, but their clinical significance is unclear.

-Some disorders can cause either insomnia or EDS (sometimes both), and some cause one or the other (see Table: Some Causes of Insomnia and Excessive Daytime Sleepiness).
+Some disorders can cause either insomnia or EDS (and sometimes both), and some cause only one or the other (see table Some Causes of Insomnia and Excessive Daytime Sleepiness).

 Some Causes of Insomnia and Excessive Daytime Sleepiness

-Inadequate sleep hygiene refers to behaviors that are not conducive to sleep (see Sleep Hygiene).
+Inadequate sleep hygiene refers to behaviors that are not conducive to sleep.
 They include

 Patients who compensate for lost sleep by sleeping late or by napping further fragment their nocturnal sleep.